hllcngn/skyhack/DEVLOG.md

 Once I have a good basis, I'll find an artist to work with me on the project.\
 **11:54pm:** Hello world\
+**01:59am:** First set of 4-7 test tiles\
+The graphics seem to have to be small in order to fit a full map in a decently sized window, or to make a 15' fullscreen challenging.\